 In the Netherlands, the operating margin comparison year on year has been influenced by specific pension costs related to negotiation engaged since two years and finalised last year and in the first semester this year.
-In 2005, the Netherlands operations benefited from a positive one-off plan amendment negotiation of pension plan, and the year 2006 will be impacted by a negative one-off negative charge linked to increase in the legal retirement age from 62 to 65 years.
-Excluding this effect, operating profit is stable at a high level.
+In 2005, the Netherlands operations benefited from a positive one-off pension plan amendment negotiation, and the year 2006 will be impacted by a one-off negative charge linked to increase in the legal retirement age from 62 to 65 years.
+Excluding this effect, operating margin rate is stable at a high level.